neonwatty/gradio-github-runner/README.md

 Or, in natural language:

-> Build and push my repo as a Docker image to Docker Hub.
+> Build the Dockerfile in `https://github.com/youruser/yourrepo` and push the image to Docker Hub.
 Use this token: `YOUR_DOCKERHUB_TOKEN`.

 ---